shizhenbo/shizhenbo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My research interests include Multimodal Learning, Adversarial Machine Learning, and Trustworthy AI.
+I graduated from the University of Science and Technology of China (USTC).
+My doctoral supervisors were Professor Naile Liu and Professor Liusheng Huang.
+In 2015, Professor Naile Liu and Academician Jianwei Pan pioneered the world's first Quantum Machine Learning Algorithm.
+Currently, my research interests lie in Multimodal Learning, Adversarial Machine Learning, and Quantum Machine Learning.
+Additionally, I have been granted observational access to the FAST (Five-hundred-meter Aperture Spherical Radio Telescope) project.
+I am eager to explore and make some discoveries at the intersection of computing and physics.

 # 🔥 News)